-Speeches will be recorded and uploaded to YouTube and posted on Canvas and/or presented "live" using our Zoom classroom at https://uky.zoom.us/j/5837968701 and some speeches require that you have a small audience around you as you deliver it.
-You will have several options for presenting your TED Talk that we will discuss, including meeting face to face in a classroom or meeting virtually using Zoom.
+Speeches will be recorded and uploaded to YouTube and posted on Canvas and/or presented "live" using Zoom.
+Ultimately, your TED Talk at the end of the semester will be presented virtually using Zoom.
 There will be a variety of days and times to sign up.